 Dogs: In accordance with the Countryside Code and any notices on route.

-On the edge of the Blackmore Vale the chalk hills rise above the valleys, creating the natural bowl of Lyscombe Bottom.
-The steeper hills rise to the north, curving around the bowl southwards, in a horseshoe shape.
-The small river, created by the water caught in the bowl, flows down leaving though a narrow funnel between the slopes, hiding this scooping landscape even more.
-Placed almost in the heart of Dorset, it is some distance away from the activity of towns and main roads, the only access by foot.
-This can create an empty landscape with only the small farmstead surrounded by wide open fields, scattered oak trees and pockets of woodland.
+On the southern edge of the Blackmore Vale the chalk hills rise above the valley, creating the natural bowl of Lyscombe Bottom.
+The steeper slopes rise to the north, curving around the bowl southwards, in a horseshoe shape.
+The small stream, created by the water collected in the bowl, flows south, leaving Lyscombe through a narrow gap between the hills, hiding this sunken landscape even more.
+Placed almost in the heart of Dorset, the shape even created by old tracks, it is some distance away from the activity of towns and main roads, the only access by foot.
+This creates a peaceful landscape, with only a small farmstead surrounded by wide open fields, ancient earthworks, scattered oak trees and pockets of woodland.
 The name alone supports the isolation translating to ‘Lost valley’.
-Lysc – Lisc- also translates to ‘reeds’ which can still be found in the lowest, marshy parts of the bowl, by the river.
+Lysc, or Lisc, also translates to ‘reeds’ which can still be found in the lowest, marshy parts of the bowl, on the river’s edge.

 The landscape has made arable farming difficult and therefore is often left to pasture or maintained by sheep.
 The introduction of artificial fertilisers widens the use for arable farming in the more modern day environment; however, sheep still dominate the scene.

-From the road, walk east up the hill, following the Wessex Ridgeway.
+From the layby, walk towards Folly and turn left, walking east up the hill, following the Wessex Ridgeway.
 This route is the western exit from the Dorsetshire Gap.
-It must have been an important path for our ancestors to carry wares and move their stock, providing access through the high chalk hills.
-The fact that the house and farm, at Folly, are both at right angles to the road can suggest that they were once copying the main flow of ancient traffic.
+It must have been an important path for our ancestors to carry wares and move their stock, providing access along the ridge of the high chalk hills.
+Their route would have favoured these slopes as the alternative was either the low marshland of the Frome Valley to the south, filled with heath and boggy ground, or the Blackmore Vale in the north, thickly wooded and populated with wild animals.
+The route connects Iron Age Nettlecombe to its peers at Dogbury, Rawlsbury, Dungeon, Banbury, Hambledon and Hod and continued to be relevant right up until the development of the turnpike roads in the 18th century.
+The fact that the house and farm, at Folly, are both at right angles to the road can suggest that they were once copying the main flow of traffic.

 As you gain height, turn right to follow a bridleway cutting across the hill southwards.
-As you climb the small valley to the south comes into view.
-The stream below continues to flow through the small village of Plush to then meet the River Piddle in Piddletrenthide.
+As you climb, the small valley to the south comes into view.
+The stream continues to flow through the small village of Plush to meet the River Piddle in Piddletrenthide.
 On your right is Ball Hill, some of its fields marked with ancient agricultural systems, and behind, between the rising spurs, is the Blackmore Vale.
-The narrow path takes you up the hill gently, passing small pockets of coppiced trees and gorse.
-As you reach the top, the trees die away and you meet the first of the ancient cross dikes.
-These dikes are possibly associated with the Nettlecombe Hillfort, currently behind you.
+The narrow path takes you up the hill gently, passing small pockets of coppiced trees and lumps of spiky gorse.
+As you reach the top, the trees drop away and you meet the first of the ancient cross dikes.
+These dikes are possibly associated with the Nettlecombe Hillfort, sitting on the high ridge behind.

 Nettlecombe Tout sits on the northern edge of Lyscombe Hill, at its highest point.
-On the north and western sides are steep slopes, creating a natural defence or boundary.
-To the east is the Gap and to the south, the hill splits into two spurs as it circles Lyscombe Bottom.
+The earthwork, of a large bank and ditch, cover the spur’s southern face while on the north and western sides are steep slopes, creating a natural defence or boundary.
+To the east is the Dorsetshire Gap and to the south, the hill splits into two spurs as it circles Lyscombe Bottom.
 The cross dikes you meet here are those defending or protecting the western spur.
 In total, 9 of these cross dikes are visible, all of which are constructed to take full advantage of the topography.
-It is claimed that Nettlecombe Tout was either unfinished or destroyed; I believe it is the latter due to the presence of so many associated cross dikes.
+It is claimed that Nettlecombe Tout was either unfinished or destroyed, nevertheless was highly active at one time.
 Only one dike has been excavated, in 1957, and evidence of Bronze Age and Iron Age activity was discovered.
-The cross dikes themselves are unlikely to have been defensive but a method to control their livestock.
+The cross dikes themselves are unlikely to have been defensive but a method to control livestock.
 They are clear in the landscape and hard to miss with a raised bank and ditch, some more prominent than others.
 As you continue to follow the path up the hill, you pass the second dike.
-The image below shows how these dikes took advantage of the topography, as each spur is protected by a number of dikes as the gradient lowers, a wonderful natural method of controlling the landscape by our ancestors.
+The image below shows how these dikes took advantage of the topography, as each spur is protected by a number of dikes as the gradient lowers.
+It is a perfect example of how our ancestors controlled our landscape in a natural and sustainable manner.

 Aim for the trees where a gate and signpost are silhouetted against the sky.
 When you reach the gate you are at the top of the western spur.
-You leave behind the far reaching views to the west, and step into the valley of the bowl, the hills drop dramatically, while the trees and slopes circle around.
+You leave behind the far reaching views to the west, and step into the valley of the bowl, the slopes drop dramatically, while the trees and hills circle the valley below.

 Turn right and keep reasonably close to the trees.
 Head straight though the field, slowly losing height.
 On your left you can see straight over the bowl and towards the eastern spur.
-On the slopes you can make out a huge number of earthworks, mainly old field patterns creating small rectangular shapes in the ground.
+On the slopes are a number of earthworks, mainly old field patterns creating small rectangular shapes in the ground.
 Above the earthworks, peeking over the top of the hill, is the large country estate of Highdon House (built in 2004).

 The name Lyscombe is recorded from Saxon times and occupation can be assumed to have been throughout the medieval period and then either undeveloped or shrunk.
 Lyscombe was sold off in 1880 and the sale map shows only three buildings in the hamlet: a late medieval barn, a cottage and a chapel.
 Later buildings were developed in the 19th century including the farmhouse and surrounding barns, using some of the flint wall remains from the old barn in their construction.
 Up until the Second World War the barn was in reasonable condition, still preserving its original 16th century roof, it was very well built, with good stone and fine flint work but only parts of the walls survive today.